 “Radical Marxist, Radical Womanist, Radical Love: What Mother Teresa Taught Me About Social Justice.”
 In A Place for Truth, edited by D. Willard.
 Downers Grove, IL: InterVarsity Press, 2010.

 “The Spiritual Side of Paulo Freire.”
 In Memories of Paulo, edited by T. Wilson, P. Park, and A. Colon Muniz.
 Sense Publications, 2010.

 Co-authored with John Rivera.
 “Voices from Inside the Classroom: Beyond the Conservative/Liberal/Radical Debate to a Common Vision for Schools in Our Multiethnic Society.”
 In Transforming Public Education: A New Course for America’s Future, edited by E. Clinchy.
 New York: Teachers College Press, 1997.

 Co-authored with John Rivera.
 “Multicultural, Critical, Feminine and Constructive Pedagogies Seen Through the Lives of Youth: A Call for the Revisioning of These and Beyond: Toward a Pedagogy for the Next Century.”
 In Multicultural Education, Critical Pedagogy, and the Politics of Difference, edited by Christine Sleeter and Peter McLaren.
 New York: SUNY Press, 1995.

 Co-authored with John Riviera.
 “Merging Social Justice and Accountability: Educating Highly Qualified, Responsible and Effective Teachers.”
 Theory Into Practice 44, no. 1 (2005): 27–37.

-Exploring Judeo-Christian Knowledge Across the Disciplines
+Transdisciplinary Class on Judeo Christian Knowledge Across the Disciplines